Fun things to do in Japan: my 15 favourite activities

 Momiji Automn leaves - fun things to do in Japan

-I have spent days and days of photographing the Autumn leaves at any given opportunity as I found it mesmerising, especially at the beginning when you have a mix of green, yellow and red leaves.
+I have spent days and days photographing the Autumn leaves at any given opportunity, as I found it mesmerising, especially at the beginning when you have a mix of green, yellow and red leaves.
 My top locations to see momiji leaves and take pictures were the Shinjuku Park and Koishikawa Garden in Tokyo, Yugawara in Kanagawa Prefecture and Shuzenji in Shizuoka Prefecture.

 11 – Meeting with the snow monkeys in Jigokudani Park, Nagano